jdijt/software-testing---PT_MA2_1/Lab5/playground/mats/report.md

 ### Putting it Together.

 To determine the difficulty of a solution we take a Sudoku problem and we apply different strategies on it.
 We then take the easiest strategy (assuming a human would do the same) then apply all provided actions from this strategy to the Sudoku problem.
-At this moment we also increase the the difficulty level with a constant bound to the strategy multiplied with the number of hints the strategy provided<sup>1</sup>.
+At this moment we also increase the the difficulty level with a constant<sup>1</sup> bound to the strategy multiplied with the number of hints the strategy provided<sup>2</sup>.

 We repeat this cycle until no more actions are provided.
 If the Sudoku is solved, we also get the difficulty level and we can compare this to other Sudoku problems.
-If the Sudoku problem isn't solved, the problem is not solvable with logical reasoning<sup>2</sup> and we supply the unsolved solution with the difficulty of the steps taken.
+If the Sudoku problem isn't solved, the problem is not solvable with logical reasoning<sup>3</sup> and we supply the unsolved solution with the difficulty of the steps taken.

 ### Running the Code